codacy/docs/docs/repositories-configure/code-patterns.md

     ![Using a configuration file](images/code-patterns-config-file.png)

-The table below lists the supported configuration file names for each tool.
+The table below lists the supported configuration files for each tool.

 !!! note
     The following tools don't support configuration files: